Case Siemens: Taking the Design Process from Days and Hours to Minutes

 Siemens Corporate Technology is democratizing product development by moving it to a virtual environment.
 And Varjo is their VR device of choice.

-Moving workflows to VR democratizes design & engineering processes
+For Siemens, moving workflows to VR democratizes design & engineering

 We’ve long known that moving design and production workflows to a virtual environment saves tremendous amounts of time, money and effort.
 But it also has the amazing potential to democratize these processes by giving non-experts and colleagues the chance to create, test and improve their ideas hands-on.